Project properties

 Credits 24-36

-Supervisor(s) Dr. Marieke van de Loosdrecht
+Supervisor(s) Dr. Robin van Velzen

 Examiner(s) Prof. Dr. Eric Schranz (Biosystematics), Prof. Dr. Tinde van Andel (Naturalis)